theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 1. Open the section **Data > Custom Connectors** in Power Automate and click on **+ New custom connector**.
 2. Click on **Import an OpenAPI file** and give the connector a name of your choice.
 Select the previously downloaded service definition from your harddrive and click on **Continue**.
 The other import methods can also be used in principle, but are not explained in this article.
 Importing a locally stored definition is the most common method.
-3. In the **General** screen you can upload a connector icon of your choice.
-If yunIO is installed on a local server environment, the checkbox at *Connect via on-premises gateway* can be selected. <br>
+3. In the **General** screen you can upload a connector icon of your choice. <br> If yunIO is installed on a local server environment, the checkbox at *Connect via on-premises gateway* can be selected.<br>
 If TLS is enabled in yunIO, the HTTPS scheme is pre-selected.
-In this example, TLS is not enabled, so HTTP is set. <br>
+In this example, TLS is not enabled, so HTTP is set.<br>
 Under **Host** the host address for yunIO service consumption with the respective port is preset.
 For local installations, as it is the case in this example, the host address is *localhost*. <br>
 The **Base URL** box represents extensions of the REST service URL that is triggered with the custom connector.
 Nothing needs to be changed here. <br>
 ![Power-Automate-Custom-Connector-Ceneral.png](/img/contents/yunio/power-automate-custom-connector-general.png){:class="img-responsive"}
-Keep in mind that as soon as you integrate services from a local yunIO installation with a cloud hostes platform such as Power Automate you need some sort of gateway to tunnel the connection.
+Keep in mind that as soon as you integrate services from a local yunIO installation with a cloud hosted platform such as Power Automate you need some sort of gateway to tunnel the connection.
-A comfortable way for integration with Power Automate is with the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
+A comfortable way for the integration with Power Automate is with the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
 However, it is up to you to decide which gateway solution you want to use.
 4. In the **Security** screen the authentication type for service consumption can be selected. *No authentication* is pre-set. <br>
 That means that there is no authentication required by users calling up the connector. <br>
 If *Request credentials from callers when running services* is enabled in the yunIO connection settings, *Basic authentication* can also be selected.
-This means that the SAP user name and password of the (technical) user that is used for the SAP connection must be stored in the Connection Settings defined in the **Test** screen.
+This means that the SAP user name and password of the (technical) user that is used for the SAP connection, must be stored in the Connection Settings defined in the **Test** screen.
 In our example we choose *Basic authentication* and label the parameters as *SAP User* and *Password*
 ![Power-Automate-Custom-Connector-Security.png](/img/contents/yunio/power-automate-custom-connector-security.png){:class="img-responsive"}
 ![Power-Automate-Custom-Connector-Security-Basic.png](/img/contents/yunio/power-automate-custom-connector-security-basic.png){:class="img-responsive"}